Bottlenose dolphins live in fluid social groups.

 Protection & Care

-- Bottlenose dolphins have been seen with groups of toothed whales such as pilot whales (Globicephala macrorhynchus), Risso's dolphins (Grampus griseus), spotted dolphins (Stenella attenuate), and rough-toothed dolphins (Steno bredanensis).
+Bottlenose dolphins have been seen with groups of toothed whales such as pilot whales (Globicephala macrorhynchus), Risso's dolphins (Grampus griseus), spotted dolphins (Stenella attenuata), and rough-toothed dolphins (Stenella bradanensis).
+Increased protection from predators and more efficient hunting of fish are two of the likely benefits that both species gain by forming these unusual partnerships.

-- Dolphins respond to sharks with tolerance, avoidance, and aggression.
-Tiger sharks elicit the strongest responses from dolphins.
+Dolphins respond to sharks with tolerance, avoidance, and aggression.
+Tiger sharks, Galeocerdo cuvier, elicit the strongest responses from dolphins.
 Researchers have observed dolphins attacking, and sometimes killing, sharks in the wild.